Meaning and Purpose: Pre-Determined or Self-Created

 There are two ways of responding to this bleak picture.
 One is to simply accept that life is therefore meaningless.
 The other is to question the assumption underpinning the pessimistic conclusion: that we need to be like paper-knives for life to have meaning.
 What the existentialists did was expose the false assumption that purpose for human beings came from God.
 For the existentialist, far from leaving life meaningless, this may simply lead us to conclude that the source of life’s meaning is not where we thought.

 Uncharitable readers usually label the existentialists such as Sartre as nihilistic or propose that they think life as absolutely devoid of meaning altogether.
-To the contrary, Sartre (along with Camus, Nietzsche, Heidegger) showed that despite an inherent purpose or inherent meaning to the universe, we can nevertheless create our own purpose and meaning.
+To the contrary, Sartre (along with Camus, Nietzsche, Heidegger) showed that despite a lack of inherent purpose or inherent meaning to the universe, we can nevertheless create our own purpose and meaning.
 Far from bleak, the existentialist thought is built on liberating the individual from a totalitarian figure head (i.e. God) and using one’s freedom to maximize one’s potential for the greater whole.

 For Sartre, the crucial truth we ought to recognize is that because purpose and meaning is not built into human life, we ourselves are responsible for fashioning our own purposes.
 It is not that life has no meaning, but that it has no predetermined meaning.
 This requires us to confront our own responsibility for creating meaning for ourselves, something which Sartre believes we would much rather not do.
 We would prefer to live our lives in ‘bad faith’, pretending that how we live and ought to live are not down to our choice but a product of fate, outside forces or supernatural design.